Supermagnum/polarity/readme.md

 It does not conduct any electricity if subjected to the wrong polarity.

-It has two 11mm solder pads,the one on the DC protected side can be soldered to the top of your existing drivers spring,or a wire.
+It has two 11mm solder pads,the one on the DC+ OUT protected side can be soldered to the top of your existing drivers spring,or a wire.
 There is also a DC- or ground connection solder connection or a outer circular connection that is suitable for a snap ring or compression connection, I suggest a AVG 15 (1.45 mm diameter ) flexible wire for a solder connetion.
 The DC+ unprotected side goes to the batteries.
 It is possible to solder a spring there if needed.